 The Domain Name System (DNS) is the canonical example of a simple request-response protocol.
-A client uses DNS to translate a domain name like www.iana. org into the IP address of the computer that will provide service.
-Rendering a single web page may require resolving several domain names, so it is desirable to minimize the latency of each query [11].
-Requests and responses are typically small (originally capped at 512 B as a requirement, today under 1500 B as a practical matter), so a single-packet request is usually answered with a single-packet reply over UDP.
+DNS resolves domain names like www.iana.org into the IP addresses; rendering a single web page may require resolving several domain names, so it is desirable to minimize the latency of each query [14].
+Requests and responses are typically small (originally required to be less than 512 B, and today under 1500 B as a practical matter), so a single-packet request is usually answered with a single-packet reply over UDP.
+Simplicity and efficiency has prompted DNS use in broader applications [88].

 DNS standards have always required support for TCP, but it has been seen as a poor relative-necessary for large exchanges between servers, but otherwise discouraged.
-TCP requires greater latency and resources than UDP, since connection setup requires additional packet exchanges, and tracking connections requires memory and computation at the server.
+TCP is more expensive than UDP, since connection setup adds latency with additional packet exchanges, and tracking connections requires memory and computation at the server.
 Why create a connection if a two-packet exchange is sufficient?